joaopedrovilares/Java-Authorization-JWT-api/README.md

 ### How do receive a JWT tokken?
+How do receive a JWT token?
     POST https://jwt-java-example.herokuapp.com/api/login
     Accept: application/json

-How do receive a JWT token?
-To receive a jwt Token do the following:
+Example JSON:

     {
         "username": "John Doe",